DIRACGrid/DIRAC/docs/source/DeveloperGuide/AddingNewComponents/Utilities/gLogger/gLogger/Basics/index.rst

 In this case, we have 3 *Backend* identifiers, namely *f01* and *es2* which are custom identifiers respectively related on *FileBackend* and *ElasticSearchBackend*, and *file* which is a default identifier based on *FileBackend*.

-This configuration allows a *Backend resource* use in any component of the configuration file, but we can also create some specific *Backend resources* inside a local component.
+This configuration allows a *Backend resource* use in any component of the configuration, but we can also create some specific *Backend resources* inside a local component.
 To create local resources, you have to follow the same process in a *BackendsConfig* section like this:

 ::